 II.
 LGBTQ Mental Health Issues MIDWEST Conference at UM:

 March 26, 2010!

-Do you want to present a workshop or facilitate a panel at the Conference?
+Do you want to present a workshop or facilitate a panel at the Conference or know someone in the country or world who would?
 Workshop Proposal Applications will be available from our website by June 15.

 (See more info below-Steering Committee News)